 I used these cute silicone heart molds for Valentine’s Day, but any mold – even mini cupcake tins – should work.
 Just be sure to grease the tin so the chocolates easily pop out once they’re set.
 You can even skip the molds altogether by rolling the chocolate mixture into balls and omitting the raspberry preserves.
 Happy Valentine’s Day!

 Note: The preserves and vanilla extract used in the photos are not refined sugar-free (it’s what I had!).
 For refined sugar-free options, see the notes at the end of the recipe.Print

 The perfect Valentine’s Day treat.
 Vegan chocolate raspberry truffles that are refined sugar-free and paleo, too!
 Made with dark cocoa and coconut oil.

 - 1/4 cup plus 2 tablespoons coconut oil, melted

 - 1 teaspoon pure vanilla extract (see notes)

-- about 3 tablespoons raspberry preserves or raspberry jam (see notes for refined sugar-free option)
+- about 3 tablespoons raspberry preserves or jam (see notes)

-- Add the melted coconut oil, maple syrup (or honey), vanilla extract, salt, and 1 cup cocoa powder and mix until thoroughly combined.
+- Add the melted coconut oil, maple syrup, vanilla extract, salt, and 1 cup cocoa powder and mix until thoroughly combined.

-- Fill each heart (if using silicone heart mold) a little less than halfway full of the chocolate mixture.
-Add about ¼ teaspoon of raspberry preserves and then fill remaining space with the chocolate mixture so that the raspberry preserves are in the middle of each piece of chocolate.
+- Fill each heart (if using this silicone heart mold a little less than halfway full of the chocolate mixture.
+Add about 1/4 teaspoon of raspberry preserves and then fill remaining space with the chocolate mixture so that the raspberry preserves are in the middle of each piece of chocolate.
 Once all the molds are filled, place the chocolate in the freezer to set for about 10 minutes.

+Vanilla extract.
 Some vanilla extracts contain a little bit of sugar.
-If you want this recipe to be completely refined sugar-free, we like this brand.
+If you want this recipe to be completely refined sugar-free, I like this brand.